zcamak/images_to_psd_layers/README.md

 Output PSD files will be created in /path/to/jpg/images/outputX.psd.

 ## Note
-Due to limitation of file size in GIMP there might be created couple output files.
-Number of output files is approximated.
-If you need to change of number of files just edit function modules/utils.py/divide_list()
+Due to the file size limitations in GIMP, multiple output files might be created.
+The number of output files is approximated.
+If you need to change the number of files, edit the `divide_list()` function in `modules/utils.py`.

 ## Setup
 1. Clone the repository: